 The videos are part of the “AHH Effect,” an all-digital campaign exploring the happiness and refreshment experienced while drinking an ice-cold Coke.
-A total of 61 websites (each extension adds an “H” to “AHH,” stretching to the maximum character limit for an URL) will house original experiences – including GIFs, games, videos and other bite-sized content – creating a journey of discovery for teens.
-More than 3.8 million people have visited an AHH.com URL, to date.
+A total of 61 websites (each extension adds an “H” to “AHH,” stretching to the maximum character limit for an URL) houses original experiences – including GIFs, games, videos and other bite-sized content.
+Learn more at www.Ahh.com.

-We spoke with the 24-year-old composer, music producer and director – whose YouTube channel has more than 3 million subscribers and more than 600 million views – to learn more about the project:
+We spoke with the 24-year-old composer, music producer and director – whose YouTube channel has more than 3.7 million subscribers – to learn more about the project:

 What was your initial reaction to this opportunity, and what were the greatest challenges you faced during the shoot?